Please feel free to get in touch with one of our friendly team – we’re always happy to help!

 End your road trip around Britain with a night in God’s country, better known as the Yorkshire Dales – treat yourself to a pint and some food in a friendly country pub in one of the quaint villages scattered through the Dales.

-Your road trip around Britain starts with the journey from Leeds down to Dorset which can be a bit of a slog and may not be the most exciting part of this trip.
-It is all worth it once you make it down to the south coast, and the rest of the journeys after this are more scenic and exciting.
-A slight detour through the Peak District should help and a stop in the North Wessex Downs will help break up the journey.
+The journey from Leeds down to Dorset is a bit of a slog (for people who don’t appreciate the fun of a roadtrip, a good playlist and some road snacks).
+But either way, it is all worth it once you make it down to the coast.
+The rest of the journeys after this are more scenic and exciting.
+A slight detour through the Peak district should help and a stop in the North Wessex Downs will help break up the journey.